Challenge painting!

 Aside: I belong to some groups for painting on Facebook and I am AMAZED at the confidence with which people offer the wrong information.
 For instance, one person confidently told me that, "unfortunately, Golden no longer recommends using GAC100 because of concerns about delamination."

-That is patently untrue.
-For two reasons.
+That is patently untrue and just bullsh!t.
+For reasons.

 So for this picture I started with one coat of GAC100 with a roller over the front and sides of the board,

->>You know, every time I use GAC I'm convinced that it's expensive Elmer's glue.
+>>You know, every time I use GAC100 I'm convinced that it's expensive Elmer's glue.
 People tell me I'm wrong, so I'll take their word for it.
+(Important note: If you’re priming canvas, you use GAC400).

 then tape around the side (see pic).
 This is followed by two coats of Blick Artist's Gesso applied with a roller.
 Each of these steps is about 12 hours apart.